AbCd256/Quality-of-sentiment-analysis-tools/README.md

 # Description

-This is the material for the paper: Data quality in sentiment analysis tools: The reasons of inconsistency

-The project contains implementations of the state-of-the-art sentiment analysis algorithms, the experements code, the resuts, and informations about the datasets used.
+This project is the material for the paper: Data quality in sentiment analysis tools: The reasons of inconsistency The project contains implementations of the state-of-the-art sentiment analysis algorithms, the code of the experiment, the results, and information about the datasets used.